 ½ teaspoon seasoned salt

 1. Preheat oven to 375 degrees.
 Place steak in freezer for 30 to 45 minutes to make it easier to slice.

 2. In a medium bowl, mix together the wheat cracker crumbs, melted butter, salt, and cayenne pepper.
 Press into the bottom and up the sides of an 9-inch springform pan.
 Set aside.

 3. In a large bowl or using a stand mixer, beat the cream cheese until smooth and fluffy.
 Beat in the provolone cheese, flour, and Worcestershire sauce until combined.
-Gradually beat in the cream, then beat in the eggs, one at a time.
+Gradually beat in the cream (or milk), then beat in the eggs, one at a time.

 4. Pour on top of the wheat cracker crust.
 Bake 40 to 45 minutes or until it is almost set (it will feel firm when touched and wiggle a little bit when moved).
 Let cool to room temperature.
 Remove the side of the pan before adding the steak topping.

-5. Remove steak from the freezer and slice very thinly.
+5. Remove steak from the freezer and slice very thin.
 Heat the oil in a medium sauté pan over medium-high heat.
-Add the peppers and onions and cook until soft.
+Add the green pepper and onion and cook until soft.
 Season with seasoned salt.

 6. Add steak and sauté for 2 to 4 minutes.